MahammadRafi06/Migration_micro/my-website/docs/application-packaging/resource-requirements.md

-# Resource Requirements for AEP
+# Resource Requirements for the Armada Edge Platform

 Learn how to define, optimize, and manage resource requirements for applications deployed on the Armada Edge Platform.